 You can find out more about your rights and responsibilities on the Scottish Outdoor Access Code website.

-Camping is welcome throughout the National Park but in order to protect some of our most cherished lochshores, byelaws creating Camping Management Zones (which cover less than 4% of the Park’s 720 sq mile area) will be in effect between March and September.
+Camping is welcome throughout the National Park but in order to protect some of our most cherished lochshores, byelaws covering camping and firelighting are in effect in some parts of the Park between March and September.

 Byelaws for 2019 came into effect on March 1st, and will remain so until September 30th.
 October to February will be unaffected.